pankajmokashi/react-product-catalog/README.md

    Navigate to http://localhost:5173.

 ## 🛠 Application Features

-1. **Product Listing**
-  Display all products in a grid or list layout with the following details:
+1. **Product Listing:** Display all products in a grid or list layout with the following details:
 - Product image
 - Product name
 - Product price